PrEP

 How does PrEP work?

-PrEP works by preventing HIV from taking hold.
-By interfering with the process that leads to permanent infection, PrEP prevents HIV from replicating in the body's immune cells.
+PrEP works by reducing the risk of HIV from taking hold.
+By interfering with the process that leads to permanent infection, PrEP lowers the risk of HIV replicating in the body's immune cells.

 PrEP is usually prescribed as an oral medication.
 It can be used on-demand when sexual intercourse is anticipated or as an ongoing daily medication.
 If it is used on-demand before sexual intercourse, it is typically taken as two pills between 2-24 hours before intercourse, followed by one pill per day until two days after intercourse.